SHAPE FOR CHANGE MANAGEMENT

 See the full context behind every flagged issue

-When site teams log issues that are blocking work or causing delay, you get notified.
+When field teams log issues that are blocking work or causing delay, you get notified.
 You see what's affected, who's responsible, the photo evidence, and discussion history.

 Get notified when potential change events occur